-Note: You can only rank enabled TMs.
+Note You can only rank enabled TMs.
 The Rank drop-down is disabled if a TM is not selected for the project.

-Note: You cannot assign the same rank to more than one TM.
+Note You cannot assign the same rank to more than one TM.

 - Click OK.

-You can rank each enabled TM.
+Example You can rank each enabled TM.

 The results from the highest-ranked TM are given priority on the TM Suggestions tab.

-Let's say you have two TMs: a local TM and a server TM.
+Example You have two TMs: a local TM and a server TM.
 They contain several similar target segments.
 When selecting your TMs, you give the server TM a rank of 1 and the local TM a rank of 2.
 You also have the fuzzy match percentage set to 50%.
 You decide to pretranslate your project.

 Later, you are looking through your project and see a match that isn't completely accurate.
 The TM Suggestions tab shows you that it the match is from the server TM, and it has a fuzzy match percentage of 50%.
 The TM Suggestions tab also shows a 101% match from the local TM, which has a lower ranking.